-Fibonacci retracements look great on charts but how useful are they for forex traders?
-I wanted to know whether they are helpful and if they can be used as part of a profitable trading strategy.
+Fibonacci retracements look great on charts, but how useful are they for forex traders?
+Are they helpful for finding entry levels, and can they be part of a profitable trading strategy?

-In this article I analyze how effective and profitable a fibonacci trading strategy is in the EUR/USD forex market.
-I use historic data to test a range of fibonacci levels to see what works well and what does not.
+In this article, I analyze how effective and profitable a Fibonacci trading strategy is in the EUR/USD forex market.
+I use historical data to test various Fibonacci levels to see what works well and what does not.

-Fibonacci levels are often used to judge the strength of a retracement against the major trend.
+Traders often use Fibonacci levels to assess the strength of a retracement against the major trend.

-The price is expected to show a reaction at these levels and they can provide a good opportunity to enter a trade in the direction of the major trend.
+Many traders expect the price to react at these levels, which often provides a favorable opportunity to enter a trade in the direction of the major trend.

 How to Draw Fibonacci Retracement Levels

-Generally speaking, the more significant the high and low points, the most important the fibonacci retracement levels will be.
+The more significant the high and low points, the most important the Fibonacci retracement levels will be.

-A lot of people spend time drawing and studying fibonacci levels onto their charts.
-However, there is not much hard evidence about the success of fibonacci retracement entries.
-Furthermore, I want to know which fib levels work best.
+Traders spend a lot of time drawing and studying Fibonacci levels on their charts.
+However, there is not much hard evidence about the success rate of Fibonacci retracement entries.
+In particular, I want to know which fib levels work best.

-The analysis was carried out using a Tradinformed Backtest Model.
-These models use Excel and are capable of testing a wide range of trading strategies.
+My analysis was carried out using a Tradinformed Excel Backtest Model.

-The trading strategy used a 200 period moving average to identify the dominant trend.
-Long trades were entered above the moving average and short trades were entered below.
+The trading strategy used a 200-period moving average to identify the dominant trend.
+I entered Long trades above the moving average and short trades below.

 Data and Timeframe

-In this analysis I looked at the EUR/USD on the daily timeframe.
-I used data from 1989 to 2015.
+In the analysis, I looked at the EUR/USD on the daily timeframe and I used data from 1989 to 2015.

 Stop-Loss and Profit Target

-Stop-losses and profit targets have a big affect on the profitability of a trading strategy.
-In this test I set the stop-loss and profit target based as a multiple of the ATR.
+Stop-losses and profit targets have a big effect on the profitability of a trading strategy.
+In this test, I set the stop-loss and profit target based as a multiple of the ATR.
 The ATR allows the system to react by increasing the stop-loss and profit targets during times of volatility.
-It is also useful when the test is being carried out over a long time period.
+It is also useful when the test is being carried out over a long period.

-I carried out 2 tests to see whether a different profit target would change the results.
+I carried out two tests to see whether a different profit target would change the results.
 The tests were:

 |Gross Winning Trades||$371,162||$285,701||$148,090||$71,680|